Until right now, we have thought of gentrification as a local phenomenon.

-Quick Analogy: We all know that the universe is expanding, but recently discovered that it's actually expanding faster every day, not slowing down like we used to think.
+Quick Analogy: We all know that the universe is expanding... but we recently discovered that it's actually expanding faster every day, not gradually slowing down to a smooth stop after the Big Bang like we used to think.

 Well, that's exactly what's happening with real estate prices if you don't own a home.
 Every day, homes get more and more expensive to buy and they grow at an exponential rate.

-Fun Fact: In most L.A. neighborhoods, they have been growing at 7% each year on average for the past 60 years (probably since the Industrial Revolution, but the MLS only goes back so far).
+Fun Fact: In most L.A. neighborhoods, they have been growing at 7% each year on average for the past 60 years (my guess is, probably since the Industrial Revolution, but the MLS wasn't around back then!).

 The worst thing to possibly happen would be to KNOW it's happening (because it is), and do nothing.